With job announcements, firms appear to seek Trump approval

 “There is a degree of opportunism — in a positive way,” O’Keefe said.

-GM plans to invest $1 billion in its U.S. factories and to create or keep 7,000 jobs — moves that the company had said were being planned well before the election.
+GM plans to invest $1 billion in its U.S. factories and to create or keep 2,000 manufacturing jobs as well as 5,000 positions in auto financing and engineering — moves the company had said were being planned well before the election.
 Trump had drawn attention to GM this month by threatening on Twitter to tax the automaker for selling Mexican-built cars in the United States.
 That set up GM’s jobs announcement as a coup for Trump, even though the investment was already in the works.

 A GM spokesman said it was “good timing for us to share what we are doing.”